Get E-Book

 Readable stream buffer

-Backpressure can therefore begin in JavaScript and become transport behavior.
-A slow parser, a blocked transform, or an application choosing to pause a socket can eventually reduce the receive window.
-The peer sees that as limited TCP receive space.
-It does not know your parser is busy.
-It only sees the window and ACK pattern.
+So a slow parser, a blocked transform, or a paused socket in your JavaScript code can eventually show up as TCP receive pressure to the peer.
+The peer does not know your parser is busy.
+It only sees window and ACK behavior.

-The reverse is also true.
-Transport pressure can become JavaScript backpressure.
+The reverse also happens.
 If the peer's receive window is tiny, your local kernel send buffer drains slowly.
 Node write requests complete slowly.
 The Writable stream queue stays high longer. write() returns false more often.
-JavaScript sees a local stream signal caused by remote receive pressure.
+JavaScript sees a local stream signal that began as remote receive pressure.

-That is why backpressure-aware code helps even though it cannot see every layer.
+That is why backpressure-aware code helps even when it cannot see every layer -

 import { once } from 'node:events';